LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 Add or reorder steps in the character creation flow.
 Lets modules alter the character creation step layout.

+**When Called**

+This hook is triggered when:
+- The character creation panel is being initialized
+- Character creation steps are being prepared
+- Before the character creation interface is shown
+- During character creation flow setup

 **Parameters**

 * `panel` (*Panel*): Creation panel.